Cenchrus pennisetiformis Hochst. & Steud.

 Primarily for permanent pasture.
 Valuable standover feed in low-rainfall areas as it remains green well into the dry season.

-Although mostly naturalised in northwestern Queensland in the 370-560 mm annual rainfall zone, it is adapted to arid and semi-arid climates with annual rainfall as low as 130mm, with a long dry season.
+Although mostly naturalized in the 370‒560 mm annual rainfall zone in northern Australia, it is found in dune-land in central Pakistan where the annual rainfall ranges from 130 to 180 mm, with a long dry season.
 Excellent drought tolerance, remaining green during the dry season.
 However, extended severe droughts can kill plants.
 Survives seasonal flooding.

 Grows in partial shade along river banks and under larger trees, as well as in open country.